Sony Vaio P series: Description

 The Sony Vaio P series features an 8" LED-backlit display with native resolution of 1600x768, coupled with Intel GMA 500 integrated graphics, an Intel Atom Silverthorne Z5x0 CPU with Intel Poulsbo US15W chipset, and up to 2GB of DDR2 memory.
 Notably, the P series sports non-upgradeable RAM that is soldered to the motherboard, with some models including just 1GB of RAM.
 It uses a pointing stick in the keyboard as its pointing device.
 Exact specs vary by region.
 An integrated "Motion Eye" webcam (optional in some models) is located on the upper right corner of the display bezel.
 Built-in GPS (some models), Bluetooth, 802.11 b/g/n wireless and 3G or HSDPA mobile broadband comprise its connectivity options.
 Like most ultraportables and netbooks, an internal optical drive is not present.

 At launch, the pre-installed operating system was one of the 32-bit versions of Windows XP, which has lower resource requirements than Windows Vista.
 Several people have succeeded in installing various versions of Linux on the Vaio P, most notably Ubuntu Linux (Version 9.04, Jaunty).
 Ubuntu is arguably the best alternative due to its ease of installation and configuration, and the fact that it allows for full 3D graphics to be utilized.
 Since the release of Windows 7, the P series now ships with that OS installed.
 The P series has been criticized for poor performance in part due to the excessive pre-installed software, but also because of the poor performance of the integrated graphics.

 Compared with most other Intel Atom-based netbooks, the P series was considerably more expensive.
 However, the Atom Silverthorne platform adopted by the P series sported lower power consumption and higher-clocked processor options compared to the more common Diamondville platform.
 Later models of the Vaio P included these faster CPUs.
 In addition, the P series is the lightest device in its class, weighing roughly the same as the Apple iPad 2 tablet and less than all 10" netbooks, and the 7" Asus Eee PC models.
 The 1600x768 resolution of the P series' 8" display is also comparable to that of much larger laptops, such as the 12.1" Thinkpad X200s and its 1440x900 resolution.

-Launch specs

-The Vaio P was launched in five colour options: Dove White, Emerald Green, Glossy Black, Gold, and Sangria Red.

-Dependent on the model, storage was a 60GB or 80GB hard disk drive, or 64GB, 128GB, or 256GB solid state drive.

-Minor model updates included Windows 7, larger SSDs, and faster Atom processors.